 Meals out at Mexican diners are affordable, and offer an opportunity to enjoy a square meal amidst a choice of traditional Mexican dishes as well as international menu staples like burgers, sandwiches, and pastas.

-People visiting Mexico on vacation might stop-by at one of the diners to take a quick meal out, and foreign residents living in Mexico can often be seen taking a meal there, or even as a venue for a business meeting.
+People visiting Mexico on vacation might stop-by at one of the diners to take a quick meal out, and foreign residents living in Mexico can often be seen taking a meal there, or using the diners as venue for a working breakfast or lunch.

 As eating out at diners is so popular here, the chains compete against each other for your business by offering ample menus with an assortment of Mexican and international dishes, promotional discounts, and monthly a-la-carte specials.

 Mexican diners are open extended hours, seven days a week, serving breakfast, lunch, and dinner in addition to a range of all-day meals and light snacks.
-In years past, these diners were often frequented for coffee and a sweet bread roll, although since the aperture of Starbucks and other specialty coffee houses in Mexico, customers’ buying habits have changed, but you can still call-in to a diner for a quick coffee if you’re passing-by.
+In years past, these diners were often frequented for coffee and a sweet bread roll, although since the specialty coffee houses have become popular in Mexico, customers’ buying habits have changed, but you can still call-in to a diner for a quick coffee if you’re passing-by.

 You won’t find haute gastronomy at these diners, but you can get a good tasty meal for a reasonable price accompanied by fully-serviced tables in an agreeable atmosphere.